A Wooden Puppet

 "Boatswain, lower the sail, hurry!" the captain shouted to the sailor.
 "And you there, drop the anchor immediately!"

 All the cabin lamps having gone out owing to the rough motion, passengers stirred and groped their way up to the deck from their darkened creaking corners with troubled hearts.
 They were rapidly outpaced by many rats running toward as high a place as possible.
-A few ferrets, which fed on them, appeared on the deck too and hissed and danced crazily, causing the ship dog to bark and chase after them.
+A few ferrets, which fed on them, appeared on the deck too and hissed and danced crazily, causing the ship dog to chase after them barking.

 The terror-stricken individuals on the deck sought mercy of their gods for their dear lives.
 But, the stormy winds were not endeared.
 Nor did the ship stop making ominous shrieks as if she were groaning and wanting to end the pain by breaking herself asunder - or, perchance, was she too praying for mercy to some secret goddess?